1936 Auckland Rugby League season: Admission of Manukau Rovers club into the senior competition

 At the ARL control board meeting on April 29 the Manukau Rovers were admitted to the senior championship first grade competition.
 This was their first appearance in it since 1913 though they did field a combined team with a Mangere club in 1924 before switching en masse to the rugby code the same year.
 In 1932 the club was revived but mainly fielded teams in the junior grades.
+One of the requirements fro their readmittance in the first grade was that they were not allowed to take any senior players from other Auckland clubs.
+One exception was made when the City club sportingly allowed Steve Watene to move across to Manukau and be their captain for the season.
 Jack Hemi and Joe Broughton left the rugby union code where they were playing for Wairarapa, and Horowhenua - Manawatu respectively and joined the Manukau club prior to the start of the season.
 Both were representative players with Hemi also having played for the Maori All Blacks.
 Thomas Trevarthan then joined the team for their second round match.
 Trevarthan was a rugby player from Otago and he went on the represent New Zealand in his debut league season.
 In addition Len Kawe, Angus Gault, and Frank Pickrang all King County rugby representatives joined Manukau early in the season.
 Towards the end of the season Manukau signed Jack Brodrick who was honoured with the best forward award following the New Zealand Maori rugby union tour of Australia.
 Tragedy struck Manukau immediately following their first win of the season against Richmond in round 2.
 Mr. Albert Cowan, who had founded the team joined them in the dressing room to congratulate them but collapsed and could not be revived.
-The players and patrons were “distressed when the news was confirmed, and flags lowered to half-mast.
+The players and patrons were "distressed when the news was confirmed, and flags lowered to half-mast.
 The Manukau reserve team which was playing a later game at the Domain found out during their match which was then abandoned.

 Junior insurance scheme

 A compulsory junior insurance scheme, controlled by the ARL was to be brought in for the 1936 season.
 Mr. Wilkie said that clubs had been involved in its idea and implementation.
-It would involve an increase in the player registration fee and see insurance and the first doctor’s expenses met.
+It would involve an increase in the player registration fee and see insurance and the first doctor's expenses met.

 Broadcasting of matches

 It was decided to continue broadcasting matches prior to the commencement of the season.
 On May 30 (round 5) the first of the matches was broadcast on 1ZB.
-The Friendly Road station had been off air for some time for “urgent repairs and overhaul”.
-“Griffo”, who was the station's sports announcer, was to be the commentator.
+The Friendly Road station had been off air for some time for "urgent repairs and overhaul".
+"Griffo", who was the station's sports announcer, was to be the commentator.